Real Estate Marketing Ideas, Real Estate Lead Generation, Real Estate Tips

 • From here, you can view statistics reports of your fans, your followers, people reached and people engaged.

-By analyzing which posts your followers like (See Insights Overview Page) and understanding who they are, you can consistently share relevant, engaging content.
+By analyzing which posts your followers like and understanding who they are, you can consistently share relevant, engaging content.

 ‘Pages to Watch’ compiles weekly data including: